dagenius007/gitter/README.md

-# ZANA – Interactive Speech (Go + React)
+# GITTER – Interactive Speech (Go + React)

-ZANA is an interactive, voice-enabled assistant built on OpenAI APIs.
+GITTER is an interactive, voice-enabled assistant built on OpenAI APIs.
 Backend in Go, frontend in React (Vite).
-You can chat with ZANA via text or voice; voice requests are transcribed to text and replies are synthesized back to audio.
+You can chat with GITTER via text or voice; voice requests are transcribed to text and replies are synthesized back to audio.

 ## Prerequisites